C0deWiser/exiftool/README.md

 ```

 When your backend-end responds with metadata to a front-end, the `AltLang`
-attribute responds as array.
+attribute responds as an array.
 Sometimes you may want to collapse `AltLang`
 values to a string with current locale (or best matched) value.
-To do that
+To do that,
 instruct attribute to collapse values before respond.

 ```php